Ace your TExES

 -

-Enable the Study Plan Tracker feature in your
+Enable the Study Plan Tracker feature in

 account.